kiegroup/kie-wb-distributions/kie-wb/kie-wb-distribution-wars/src/main/assembly/weblogic12/README.md

   - Provide the name, JNDI name (e.g. _KIE.RESPONSE.ALL_ and _jms/cf/KIE.RESPONSE.ALL_)
   - Follow instructions on the screen

+  - KIE.EXECUTOR - for kie executor service assigned JNDI name needs to be set as one of JVM custom properties (org.kie.executor.jms.queue)
+  - KIE.SIGNAL - for sending external signals to jBPM processes

 **Create JMS Queues**
 - KIE.AUDIT - for asynchronous audit log
 - KIE.RESPONSE.ALL - for bpms responses
 - KIE.SESSION - for ksession based operations
 - KIE.TASK - for task based operations
+- KIE.EXECUTOR - for kie executor service
+- KIE.SIGNAL - for sending external signals to jBPM processes

   - Left side panel click on _Services > Messaging > JMS Modules > {name of the jms module}_
   - Click new and select Queue as type